Olivera2708/Bookify-mobile/README.md

 ## Usage

 Open project in Android Studio.
-Make sure to set ip_addr in local.properites to your ip address (where the server is running).
+Make sure to set ip_addr in local.properites to your ip address (where the server is running), as well as `IP_ADDRESS` in `UserControler` in [Server](https://github.com/SIIT-Team-3/Bookify-server), `apiMobile` in `env` in [Client](https://github.com/SIIT-Team-3/Bookify-client) and run the Client whit `ng serve --host 0.0.0.0` .
 You can now press run and start an application.

 ## Authors